Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr. Nguyen Tuan Ha - Vice Chairman of Dak Lak Provincial People's Committee delivered the opening speech at the conference.

 Speaking at the opening of the conference, Mr. Nguyen Tuan Ha - Vice Chairman of Dak Lak Provincial People's Committee said: Dak Lak in general and Buon Ma Thuot in particular have long been famous for their vast coffee regions and are known as the "Coffee Capital of Vietnam".
 With its central location in the region, Buon Ma Thuot has many potentials and advantages from natural conditions to heroic historical and cultural traditions for socio-economic development.
-In recent times, Dak Lak province has shown solidarity, determination, efforts, and achieved many extremely important results, gradually transforming itself, striving to become a developed and prosperous locality with many specialty products, especially coffee products that have become one of the famous brands in the region and the world.
+In recent times, Dak Lak province has shown solidarity, determination, efforts, and achievements, gradually transforming itself, striving to become a developed and prosperous locality with many specialty products, especially coffee products that have become one of the famous brands in the region and in the world.

 According to statistics from the General Department of Vietnam Customs, in the 2023-2024 crop year, the country exported 1,476,842 tons of coffee, with an export turnover of 5.425 billion USD, down 11.3% in volume but up nearly 33% in value compared to the previous crop year.

-Ms. Vanusia Noguiera, General Director of the World Coffee Organization, spoke at the conference.
+Ms. Vanusia Noguiera, Director General of the World Coffee Organization, spoke at the conference.

-Ms. Vanusia Noguiera, General Director of the World Coffee Organization, spoke at the conference.
+Ms. Vanusia Noguiera, Director General of the World Coffee Organization, spoke at the conference.

 Dak Lak province alone exported 264,404 tons of coffee, accounting for 17.9% of the country's total; Export turnover reached 915.795 million USD, an increase of 168.238 million USD compared to the previous crop (up 22.5%), accounting for 16.9% of the country's total.